laboon/CS1530/lectures/lecture14-concurrency.md

   * Use already-existing frameworks (e.g. AtomicObject, java.util.concurrent stuff, ConcurrentHashMap, etc.)
   * Start baking in concurrency at beginning of development, not the end
   * Design for concurrency
   * Avoid mutable state!
-Make variables final!
-Share only when necessary!
+  * Make variables final!
+  * Share only when necessary!
+  * Is Java the right language to be doing this in?
+    * Erlang, Clojure, etc.?

 ### Further Reading